Stefan Oster

-Stefan Oster S.D.B. (born 3 June 1965) is a German bishop of the Catholic Church who has served as the Bishop of Passau since 2014.
+Stefan Oster S.D.B. (born 3 June 1965) is a German prelate of the Catholic Church who has served as the Latin Church bishop of Passau since 2014.

 Early life

 Oster was born on 3 June 1965 in Amberg, a town in Bavaria, Germany.
 He graduated from Neutraubling high school and trained as a newspaper and radio editor from 1984 to 1986.
 He spent some years working in this profession.
 In 1988 he started his studies in philosophy, history and religious studies in Regensburg, Kiel, at Keele University and the University of Oxford.
 From 1990 to 1991 he was a fellow in the Erasmus Programme of the European Union.
 He graduated from Oxford in 1993 with a Master of Studies and a Master of Arts from Regensburg in 1994.

 In 1995, Oster joined the Salesians of Don Bosco and spent a year in their novitiate in Jünkerath.
 From 1996 to 2000 he studied at the College of Philosophy and Theology in Benediktbeuern.
 On 24 July 1999 he made his perpetual vows and became a member of the Salesians of Don Bosco.
 He was ordained a priest by Viktor Josef Dammertz, bishop of Augsburg, on 24 June 2001.